TheoDrHashiriya/MCSM/README.md

 Mindustry Classic music isn't designed for long pauses.

 Mindustry Classic Soundtrack Mod by TheoDr
-- It makes a backup of the game's desktop.jar, and replaces the game music to music from the Classic version + 3 other tracks from the same artist, A Drop A Day.
+- [Windows] It makes a backup of the game's desktop.jar, and replaces the game music with music from the Classic version + 3 other tracks from the same artist, A Drop A Day.
+- [Android] It's the Mindustry APK, but music is replaced with music from the Classic version + 3 other tracks from the same artist, A Drop A Day
 - Lowered music volume to 60% is recommended.

 Credits to A Drop A Day, the music artist.